 Is honey good for your brain?
 In short, yes, honey is great for brain health.
-This is mostly thanks to its antioxidants that protect your brain cells, boost blood flow to the hippocampus, and improve serotonin levels – helping you feel better and fall asleep faster.
+This is mainly thanks to its antioxidants that protect your neurons, boost blood flow to the hippocampus area of the brain, and improve serotonin levels – helping you feel better and fall asleep faster.

 For thousands of years, people have treated honey as sacred food – using it to achieve youthful and vibrant health.